MichalKyjovsky/NSWI130-Software-System-Architecture/src/docs/04-architecture-decomposition.md

 ![Device Updater Component](embed:deviceUpdater)

 The utilization of the updater will be enabled using the Admin UI.
-That literally means that the regular user will not have an access to the maintanance of the particular device.
+That literally means that the regular user will not have an access to the maintenance of the particular device.

 #### Workflow Scenario